2017 Christmas Day Hours: Find Out What Stores, Restaurants, And Offices Are Open And Closed On December 25

 - Waffle House

 Those looking to do something other than grabbing a meal will have some options on Christmas 2017 as well.
 Movie theaters are open for those looking to get out of the house, and it will be one of their busier days.
-There also could be some local stores or restaurants open on Christmas, so you may want to call ahead to see if they are open.